stonecharioteer/notes-deprecated/source/books/common-sense-guide-to-ds-algo/index.rst

 I wonder how Visual Basic manages the 1-based index.

 So for the computer, to access an item in a list, it is a single step.
-If you ask for the nth item, all the program needs to do is offet the memory position by n and return the value.
+If you ask for the nth item, all the program needs to do is offset the memory position by n and return the value.

 .. note::